o3de/o3de.org/content/docs/user-guide/testing/_index.md

 [**Tools Packages**](/docs/user-guide/testing/tools-packages)

 Tools packages are collections of useful functions and files to help you write tests quicker, safer, and more consistently.
-We currently have several tools packages, including: LauncherTestTools, LyTestTools, and RemoteConsole.
+We currently have several tools packages, including: AzTest, EditorPythonTestTools, and LyTestTools.